Data Protection Statement

 The controller’s data protection officer is:

-KGS Software GmbH & Co.
-KG
+KGS Software GmbH

 Any data subject may contact our data protection officer directly at any time with any questions and suggestions concerning data protection.